 While you definitely want to help out and immerse yourself in the festivities, stepping away from the hustle and bustle every now and then can be a wise move.
 These mini breaks can be especially beneficial to your sanity if you’re all staying under the same roof.
 Even if you’re working with a jam-packed schedule, planning a few solo errands or taking a nice walk around the block with your spouse can help you stay calm, cool, and collected.

 You may not be able to be with your own family in person this time, but you can still show them some love!
-Call to wish your grandparents a happy Thanksgiving, FaceTime your mom and dad on Christmas Eve, or send your little sis some festive Christmas day updates on Snapchat.
+Call to wish your grandparents a happy Thanksgiving, FaceTime your mom and dad on Christmas Eve, or text your little sis some festive Christmas day updates.

 Even if your relationship with your in-laws couldn’t be better, spending your first holiday with them is an adjustment.
 You’re charting new territory, and it’s normal to experience some nostalgia (and FOMO) for the places, faces, and traditions you’ve known all your life.
 Don’t get discouraged if it doesn’t feel completely natural at first—you’re just getting into the swing of a new family dynamic, and you’ll find your rhythm!